Network Security: Definition and Meaning

 Network security isn’t just one tool or step — it’s a smart, layered approach designed to keep your data and systems safe at every stage.

-Think of network security like a series of locks and alarms protecting your home.
-Firewalls act as the front gate, intrusion detection and prevention systems (IDS/IPS) watch for suspicious activity, and endpoint protection keeps your individual devices—like laptops and phones—secure.
-Together, these layers cover all possible entry points. - A Continuous Cycle of Defense:
+Think of network security as a number of locks and alarms protecting your house.
+Firewalls help keep the main gate locked, and intrusion detection and prevention systems (IDS/IPS) monitor possible suspicious activities.
+Endpoint protection should help keep your individual devices – laptops, phones, etc. – secure, and these layers can act to protect all access points.

 By combining these layers and techniques, network security creates a strong, dynamic defense that protects your digital world from all angles.